 Amber Rea graduated from the University of Northern Colorado with her Master of Arts degree in Speech-Language Pathology, where she also earned her Bachelor of Science.
 During her undergraduate and graduate careers, Amber presented and published several clinical outcome studies and an Honors thesis--truly solidifying her passion for working with children with speech and language disorders.
 In addition to her traditional graduate courses and completing clinical hours, Amber served as a graduate research assistant, studying the pragmatic language use of adults with Autism Spectrum Disorder.
 During her graduate externships in the public schools, outpatient rehab and at the CST Denver office, Amber fell in love with working with children who stutter and hopes to one day specialize in the area of fluency.
 Amber looks forward to dedicating her career to enriching the lives of children as a speech-language pathologist, using every communication tool she has obtained through her service work, travels, academic endeavors and research.
 In her free time, she loves curling up with a good book and a cup of coffee, exploring beautiful Colorado with friends and family, and cuddling with her kitty cat and the family poodle.

 Emily Figliomeni received her Masters of Arts in Speech Language Pathology from the University of Toledo in 2015.
-She has been working with children and adults with a wide variety of communication disorders and delays for over five years, but her love for working with individuals who stutter began during her externships in the Northwest Ohio Stuttering Clinics.
+She has been working with children and adults with a wide variety of communication disorders and delays for over six years, but her love for working with individuals who stutter began during her externships in the Northwest Ohio Stuttering Clinics.
 During these clinics she had the opportunity to work with individuals who stutter ranging from 3-54 years of age in a variety of environments, whether individually in person, in group settings inside and outside of the clinic, or via telepractice connecting with people across the country.
 Emily’s past research explores quality of life issues in adults who stutter, therapy perspectives of speech-language pathologists, and fluency therapy outcomes.
-Currently, she is involved in beginning clinical research working with preschool-aged children who stutter in the school setting.
-In addition to working for CST, Emily works in pediatric home health, and also for the public schools as the fluency contact for the SLP Department.
+In addition to working for CST, Emily works for the public schools as the fluency contact for the SLP Department.
 She has given presentations, provides weekly resources and tips, and visits schools throughout the district to consult with other therapists, students, teachers, and parents.
-When she is not working, Emily is the Denver Support Chapter Leader for the National Stuttering Association (NSA); she also enjoys hiking, writing, yoga, reading, cooking, and playing volleyball.
+When she is not working, Emily is the Denver Support Chapter Leader for the National Stuttering Association (NSA); she also enjoys hiking, yoga, snowshoeing, skiing, and climbing.